mrsnu/band/band/docs/config.md

 ## `RuntimeConfig`
 - `RuntimeConfig` contains `ProfileConfig`, `PlannerConfig` and `WorkerConfig`.
 - `minimum_subgraph_size` [type: `int`, default: `7`]: The minimum subgraph size.
 If candidate subgraph size is smaller than this, the subgraph will not be created.
-- `subgraph_preparation_type` [type: `BandSubgraphPreparationType`, default: `kBandMergeUnitSubgraph`]: For fallback schedulers, determine how to generate candidate subgraphs.
+- `subgraph_preparation_type` [type: `SubgraphPreparationType`, default: `SubgraphPreparationType::MergeUnitSubgraph`]: For fallback schedulers, determine how to generate candidate subgraphs.
 - `cpu_mask` [type: `CPUMaskFlags`, default: `CPUMaskFlags::All`]: The CPU mask for Band Engine.

 ## `RuntimeConfigBuilder` API